What is Sustainable Arts Wales?

 Simon Michaels

-A sustainability advisor, with particular expertise in environmental planning, impact assessment & mitigation, responsible business, food and wellbeing.
+A sustainability advisor, with expertise in environmental planning, impact assessment & mitigation, wellbeing, and responsible business.

 He was co-Sustainability and Impacts Manager for GALWAD.